Platelet Rich Plasma (PRP)

 Acute and chronic tendon injuries (tendonitis, tendinosis, tendinopathy, tendon tears)

 - Knee: Patellar tendonitis and tears

 - Elbow: Medial epicondylitis (golfer’s elbow)

 - Shoulder: Rotator cuff tendonitis and partial tears

 - Foot and Ankle

-- And many other conditons associated with scarred or non-healing tissue.
+- And many other conditions associated with scarred or non-healing tissue.

 SCOI is proud to be one of the only premiere orthopedic groups in the greater Los Angeles area to offer PRP treatment as a cost-effective, in-office, minimally invasive procedure.